tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * Training set:
  * 80% training examples
  * 20% validation examples (to optimize hyperparameters)
-* k-fold cross-validation: a partition of the dataset is formed by spliting it into k non-overlapping subsets.
+* k-fold cross-validation: a partition of the dataset is formed by splitting it into k non-overlapping subsets.
 The test error may then be estimated by taking the average test error across k trials
 * We often estimate the generalization error by computing the sample mean of the error on the test set
 * Bias and variance measure two different sources of error in an estimator
  * Bias measures the expected deviation from the true value of the function or parameter